phahim1/project-chimera/README.md

 # Chimera Sentinel: AI Threat & Countermeasure Analysis

 An AI-powered system that scans biomedical research to identify emerging pathogen threats, suggest countermeasures, and provide supporting scientific references.
-Built for the Google Cloud AI Accelerate Hackathon (Oct 2025).

 ## Problem Solved
 Keeping up with the vast amount of biomedical research to identify potential pandemic threats is a monumental task.
 Manually searching, reading, and synthesizing information across thousands of papers is slow and risks missing critical connections.